Matti Lives in Finland: Development history

 The book differs from the other Astrid Lingren works in the series.
 It was not Riwkin-Brick who first made the photos for the book, and Astrid Lindgren who wrote the text after it, but the other way around.

 Lindgren wrote to Riwkin-Brick that the book should become a sort of Bullerbü photobook.
 It should be about a seven to eight-year-old, sweet, Finnish farm boy.
 It should show his everyday life while working on the farm and while playing.

 Lindgren also wrote a manuscript describing which photos Rivkin should make of Matti.
 He was supposed to feed the pig, to pick up berries and so on.
 In the first version of Lindgren's story, Matti saves another boy's life.
 As he moves away, the boy gives his dog to Matti.
 Matti is not accepted by the dog as his new owner, which makes Matti very sad.
 Matti's mother explains that he should be patient.
 After Matti has dealt with other things throughout the day, the dog has become accustomed to the new environment.
 He accepts Matti as his new owner.
 In the last picture there should be a happy Matti, who jumps around with the dog.
 Lindgren wrote in close collaboration with Rivkin several versions of the story, which Riwkin oriented to with her photos.
 Lindgren changed her text in connection with the photos again and again, until the last and current book version was created.

 Reception

-Kirkus Reviews praises the wonderfully fresh landscapes.
-In addition, the story has a sweet innocence that is rare today.
+Kirkus Reviews praised the wonderfully fresh landscapes.
+In addition, they noted that the story has a sweet innocence that is rare today.

-Readingastrid says the book, unlike many of the other books of the Children's Everywhere series, is amazingly up to date.
+Readingastrid said that the book, unlike many of the other books of the Children's Everywhere series, is amazingly up to date.
 The book focuses on a fight that almost all children are exposed to: wanting to have a pet.
-The idea that someone would just buy this animal and eat it, creates an exciting atmosphere for children even today, which encourages them to continue reading.
+The idea that someone would just buy this animal and eat it creates an exciting atmosphere for children even today, which encourages them to continue reading.
 Moreover, the children are able to empathize with the feelings of the main character, such as his anger.